 the middle dropper such a bibio, invicta, or olive and a heavier traditional wet fly on the point, such as Teal blue and silver, Peter Ross, Dunkeld, Cinnamon and Gold.
 If it gets really windy

 reduce the number of flies and increase the leader BS to reduce wind knots.
 Flurocarbon leaders are recommended as the season progresses and the fish are more line shy.

 The angling visitor will find this basic selection in the recommended sizes suitable for all our game fish: Butcher(s), Black Zulu, Soldier Palmer, Black Pennell, Peter Ross, Blae and Black, Cinnamon and Gold, Bibio, Grouse/Mallard and Claret, Invicta, Kate McLaren, Camasunary Killer, Teal Blue and Silver, Alexandra, Dunkeld, Claret and Golden Olive Bumbles, Irish Dabblers, Goat’s Toe, Connemara Black, etc. Our own Western Isles Clan Chief and Green French Partridge are strongly recommended, and try a size 10 Muddler (preferably Pearly) on the bob for salmon and sea trout.

-"Proper" salmon flies around sizes 10 and 8 work well - Stoat’s Tail (and Silver), Hairy Mary, Blue Charm, Thunder, Sweep, Carry Dog, Kenny’s Killer and many more, but bring your own favourites and experiment.
+"Proper" salmon flies around sizes 10 and 8 work well - Stoat’s Tail (and Silver), Hairy Mary, Blue Charm, Thunder, Sweep, Garry Dog, Kenny’s Killer and many more, but bring your own favourites and experiment.